Natural sites

 Rue René Dewit, 1410 Waterloo

-• The Bruyères Wood
+• Bruyères Wood

 Sentier des Fosses des Moines, 1410 Waterloo

-• The Sonian Forest
+• Sonian Forest

 For more information, visit their website.

-• The paths and trails
+• Paths and trails

 You can download the map here.